noseka1/noseka1.github.io/source/_posts/2016-06-26-deploying-kubernetes-on-openstack-using-heat.markdown

 <!-- more -->

 In this tutorial, there are three OpenStack virtual machines involved.
-The first machine called *Kubernetes installer* machine is created manually and is used for compiling Kubernetes from source and running the Kubernetes installer.
-Other two OpenStack machines, *Kubernetes master* and *Kubernetes node*, are created during the installation process.
+The first machine, called the *Kubernetes installer* machine, is created manually and is used for compiling Kubernetes from source and running the Kubernetes installer.
+The other two OpenStack machines, *Kubernetes master* and *Kubernetes node*, are created during the installation process.

-The Kubernetes installer machine and both the Kubernetes machines run on the CentOS-7-x86_64-GenericCloud-1605 image.
+The Kubernetes installer machine and both of the Kubernetes machines run on the CentOS-7-x86_64-GenericCloud-1605 image.
 You can download this image from the [CentOS image repository](http://cloud.centos.org/centos/7/images/).
 After I uploaded the CentOS 7 image into OpenStack, it has been assigned ID `17e4e783-321c-48c1-9308-6f99d67c5fa6` for me.

 ## Building Kubernetes from source

 First off, let's spin up a Kubernetes installer machine in OpenStack.
 I recommend using the `m1.large` flavor that comes with 8 GB of RAM.
 The compilation of Kubernetes is rather memory intensive.

 To ensure consistent and reproducible builds, a Docker container is created at the beginning of the build process and the build proceeds within the container.
-So, let's setup Docker a little quick on our build machine:
+So, let's quickly setup Docker on our build machine:

 {% codeblock lang:sh %}
 sudo yum install docker
 {% endcodeblock %}

-Configure the Docker service to start on boot and start it:
+Configure the Docker service to start on boot and then start it:

 {% codeblock lang:sh %}
 sudo systemctl enable docker